CodyCBakerPhD/comorecipes/como_recipes/recipes/happy_plums.md

 ## Instructions

 Preheat oven to 350° F. Cut plums in half and remove the pits.
 Coat baking pan with oil.
-Brush plums with oile, then sprinkle a thin layer of sugar on each.
+Brush plums with oil, then sprinkle a thin layer of sugar on each.
 Bake for 20 minutes.

 In a pot, combine basalmic vinegar and rosemary (Note: basalmic syrup is very stinky, ventilate well).
 Bring the mixture to a boil and lower to a simmer, reducing for about 8 minutes.